 Ben Vorlich and Stuc a Chroin – Time from Edinburgh: 1 hour 58 minutes.

-Beinn Udlamain and Sgairneach Mhor – Time from Edinburgh: 2 hours 7 minutes
+Beinn Udlamain and Sgairneach Mhor – Time from Edinburgh: 2 hours 7 minutes.

-Which are the nearest Munros to Glasgow?
+What are the Munros near Glasgow?

 Ben Lomond – Time from Glasgow: 1 hour 12 minutes.